RGBrain/miix/README.md

 The built-in player allows users to play their new playlist, and it can also be saved to the users Spotify account.

 The app achieves this by making an API call to Spotify to retrieve each person's 20 most listened to tracks.
-This data is then combined and 5 tracks are randomly selected to feed into another API call to Spotify to retrieve a list of 10 track recommendations which render as a playlist on the webpage and in the Spotify player.
+The tracks are combined and 5 are randomly selected to feed another API call which retrieves a list of 10 track recommendations from Spotify.
+These recommendations render as a playlist on the webpage and can be played on the Spotify player.

 If the user decides to save the playlist, a post API request is sent to Spotify to publish the playlist on the user's account.